 - Average employment per business is 11.2 full-time workers, 3.8 part-time workers, and 9.2 seasonal employees. - The average size space occupied by a commercial user is 8,131 square feet.
 However, the median size space is 1,500 square feet.
 Over 85 percent of businesses in Newburyport occupy spaces under 3,500 square feet.
 Fifteen percent of those businesses occupy spaces that are smaller than 1,500 square feet while 10 percent of businesses in Newburyport occupy spaces larger than 25,000 square feet. - Forty-three percent of respondents own their space while 57 percent rent.
-Among the renters, 10 percent would like to own but have been unable to purchase space.
+Among the renters, 10 percent would like to own but have been unable to purchase space. - Nearly half of survey respondents had been in business for over 20 years, while nearly 20 percent had been operating for five years or less.

-7 Newburyport Assessor's Database, 2015.
+Newburyport Assessor's Database, 2015.